bmavity/docs/learn/hoon/hoon-tutorial/behn.md

 Arvo talks to Behn via four arms, `++call`, `++load`, `++scry`, `++stay`, and ``++take``, which ultimately call arms in the `event-core` of which we have listed a subset above.
 Here we will only look at `++call` and `++take`.

 ### ++call
 When Behn is `%pass`ed a `note` from another vane, that is enacted upon by Arvo via the `++call` gate.
 The `note` specifies what action to take, which are references to the internal arms.
-This is done by including in the `note` a mark such as `%born`, `%rest`, `%wait`, or `%wake`, which ultimately call the arms with those names in the `event-core`.
+This is done by including in the `note` a symbol such as `%born`, `%rest`, `%wait`, or `%wake`, which ultimately call the arms with those names in the `event-core`.

 ### ++take
 When Behn is ready to inform another vane or application that a timer has elapsed, Arvo activates the `++take` gate.
-That is, Arvo `take`s a `gift` from Behn that includes the mark `%wake`, and `%pass`es it to the the requestee. `%wake` is the only kind of `gift` that Behn can make, but other vanes may possess multiple responses.
+That is, Arvo `take`s a `gift` from Behn that includes the symbol `%wake`, and `%pass`es it to the the requestee. `%wake` is the only kind of `gift` that Behn can make, but other vanes may possess multiple responses.